Tomb Raider: Titles

-Games
+Main series

+Original series

-The first entry in the series Tomb Raider was released in 1996 for personal computers (PC), PlayStation and Sega Saturn consoles.
+Tomb Raider, the first entry in the series, was released in 1996 for personal computers (PC), PlayStation and Sega Saturn consoles.
 The Saturn and PlayStation versions were released in Japan in 1997.
 Its sequel, Tomb Raider II, launched in 1997, again for Microsoft Windows and PlayStation.
 A month before release, Eidos finalised a deal with Sony Computer Entertainment to keep the console version of Tomb Raider II and future games exclusive to PlayStation until the year 2000.
 The PlayStation version was released in Japan in 1998.
 Tomb Raider III launched in 1998.
 As with Tomb Raider II, the PlayStation version released in Japan the following year.

 The fourth consecutive title in the series, Tomb Raider: The Last Revelation, released in 1999.
 In 2000, with the end of the PlayStation exclusivity deal, the game also released on the Dreamcast.
 In Japan, both console versions released the following year.
-Tomb Raider Chronicles released in 2000 on the same platforms as The Last Revelation, with the PlayStation version's Japanese release as before coming the following year.

-After a three-year gap, Tomb Raider: The Angel of Darkness was released on the Microsoft Windows and PlayStation 2 (PS2) in 2003.
+Tomb Raider: Chronicles released in 2000 on the same platforms as The Last Revelation, with the PlayStation version's Japanese release as before coming the following year.
+After a three-year gap, Tomb Raider: The Angel of Darkness was released on Microsoft Windows and PlayStation 2 (PS2) in 2003.
 The PlayStation 2 version was released in Japan that same year.

+Legend trilogy

 The next entry, Tomb Raider: Legend, was released worldwide in 2006 for the Microsoft Windows, PlayStation 2, Xbox, Xbox 360, PlayStation Portable (PSP), GameCube, Game Boy Advance (GBA) and Nintendo DS.
 The Xbox 360, PlayStation 2 and PlayStation Portable versions were released in Japan the same year.
 A year later, a remake of the first game titled Tomb Raider: Anniversary was released worldwide in 2007 for Microsoft Windows, PlayStation 2, PlayStation Portable, Xbox 360 and the Wii.
-The next entry, Tomb Raider: Underworld, was released in 2008 on the Microsoft Windows, PlayStation 3 (PS3), PlayStation 2, Xbox 360, Wii and DS.
+The next entry, Tomb Raider: Underworld, was released in 2008 on Microsoft Windows, PlayStation 3 (PS3), PlayStation 2, Xbox 360, Wii and DS.
 The PlayStation 3, PlayStation 2, Xbox 360 and Wii versions were released in Japan in 2009.

 In 2011, The Tomb Raider Trilogy was released for PlayStation 3 as a compilation release that included Anniversary and Legend remastered in HD resolution, along with the PlayStation 3 version of Underworld.
 The disc includes avatars for PlayStation Home, a Theme Pack, new Trophies, Developer's Diary videos for the three games, and trailers for Lara Croft and the Guardian of Light as bonus content.

+Survivor trilogy

 A reboot of the series, titled Tomb Raider, was released worldwide in 2013 for Microsoft Windows, PlayStation 3 and Xbox 360.
 Its sequel, Rise of the Tomb Raider, was released in 2015 on the Xbox 360 and Xbox One.
 The game was part of a timed exclusivity deal with Microsoft.
 Versions for the PlayStation 4 and Microsoft Windows were released in 2016.
 Another sequel, Shadow of the Tomb Raider, was released worldwide on PlayStation 4, Xbox One, and Microsoft Windows in 2018.
 An arcade game based on this incarnation was released by Bandai Namco Amusement in Europe in 2018.